Detailed information regarding the steps to take following the death of a loved one are available on the government website here.

 - NHS medical card number for the deceased (however, please do not delay registration if this is not available)

 The registrar will ask you some questions to obtain the above information, and will print out a copy of the entry for you to check.
 Once the page is signed the registrar will issue the necessary paperwork.

 What happens next?

-- When you register a death you’ll get:
+When you register a death you will receive:

 - a Certificate for Burial or Cremation (the ‘green form’) – gives permission for burial or an application for cremation and will be emailed to your funeral director

 - a Certificate of Registration of Death (form BD8) – you may need to fill this in and return it if the person was getting a State Pension or benefits (the form will come with a pre-paid envelope so you know where to send it)